 Inhalers are kept in the child's classroom or in the central office.
-Children have access to these inhalers at all times, though must inform a member of staff that they are taking a dose.
+Children have access to these inhalers at all times, although they must inform a member of staff that they are taking a dose.
+Staff supervise the correct use of inhalers.
 All inhalers are marked with the child's name.
 All children with an inhaler must take them on educational visits, however short in duration.